 Performance, part of the "In Times of Conflict" series at the Immigration Office art space in Bremen, Germany.
 In this series, performances were viewed from outside the gallery.
-Hourglass Dinnertime played with the idea of self-induced chronophobia, and the action played out over 15 minutes and was accompanied by a music soundtrack broadcast outside the gallery space.
+Hourglass Dinnertime played with the idea of self-induced chronophobia.
+The action played out over 15 minutes and was accompanied by a soundtrack broadcast outside the gallery space.

 Performance/guided tour as part of B-Tours Berlin.
 Artists Danielle Kourtesis (USA/Germany), Nima Keshtar (Iran), Iva Kirova (Bulgaria) and Ina Weise (Germany) created Tourgasm: Marzahn, a "once-in-a-lifetime transcendental journey into transcendence."
 This ironic, atmospheric, champagne-soaked tour ended in the Freizeitforum Marzahn, where Claire Flaubert performed a final cabaret-style song in the grand ballroom.